JeremySCook/JC-Pro-Macro-2/code/QMK/README.md

 Experimental [QMK firmware]([url](https://qmk.fm/))

-As of now, KB switches work, along with endocer and option button.
-Encoder working set up for volume adjustment.
+As of now, all switches and encoder work with three layers set up!

-Still need to work on: OLED, addressable LEDs, etc.
+Still need to work on: OLED, and addressable LEDs, but basic functionality is implemented.

 ![image](kb-labeled.png)